 3.2.8 Visual Comfort can be related to multi-symptoms, e.g. eye strain, dry eyes, double vision.
 Moreover, variation of Visual Comfort can be perceived as the sensation of visual impairment as well as the sense of vision difficulties when moving the fixation point from one area of the image to another area (due to the decoupling of accommodation and convergence). [editor’s note: definition and term will be discussed further and perhaps modified.]

-3.2.9 Video quality refers the perceived quality of the video provided by the system.
-This is a main determinant of the performance of any video system.
-Video quality is mainly affected by technical parameters and errors introduced by, for example, encoding and/or transmission processes. [editor’s note: this definition may need to be changed or deleted.
-Compare with ‘image quality’.]

 3.2.10 Visual discomfort refers to the subjective sensation of discomfort that can be associated with the viewing of stereoscopic images.
 This issue is usually referred to as visual comfort. [editor’s note: this definition may need to be changed or deleted.
 Compare with ‘visual comfort’.]

 3.2.11 Visual Experience is defined as the overall quality of experience of the images in terms of immersion, perceived image quality as well as depth rendering considering the shape and the dimension of objects. [editor’s note: definition and term will be discussed further and perhaps modified.]